History of excellence

 Pittsburgh is a great place to live and work.
 Most students adapt quickly to life in “The Steel City,” and love the amenities, convenience, affordability, and culture of this mid-sized, historic metropolis.

 Doctoral students engaged in research activities in a laboratory or statistical research group will be appointed to GSR positions, which require at least 20 hours of work per week.
 GSRs will receive monthly stipends to cover living expenses.
 Typically doctoral students secure a GSR position soon after matriculation and maintain their GSR appointment throughout the course of the degree program.
 Students can switch laboratories and research mentors while maintaining their GSR appointment.

-The Department will pay tuition on behalf of Doctoral students for each semester that they hold a GSR appointment.
+The department will pay tuition on behalf of doctoral students for each term that they hold a GSR appointment.